IVI and Bangladesh

 AMR Surveillance

 In 2019, IVI launched the Capturing data on Antimicrobial resistance Patterns and Trends in Use in Regions of Asia (CAPTURA) consortium.
-CAPTURA will increase the volume of data available to improve spatiotemporal mapping of antimicrobial resistance (AMR) and use.
-The project will help identify gaps in data and areas for quality improvement that can be addressed in future initiatives to strengthen surveillance capacity.
-The information resource generated by the project will improve awareness, advocacy, policy, and interventions needed to combat AMR and antimicrobial misuse.
-CAPTURA will begin operations in Bangladesh in the near future.
+CAPTURA worked to increase the volume of data available to improve spatiotemporal mapping of antimicrobial resistance (AMR) and use.
+The project helped identify gaps in data and areas for quality improvement that can be addressed in future initiatives to strengthen surveillance capacity.
+The information resource generated by the project will help improve awareness, advocacy, policy, and interventions needed to combat AMR and antimicrobial misuse.

 In 2014, IVI transferred the technology for oral cholera vaccine (OCV) production and quality control methods to Incepta Vaccine Ltd. Both IVI and Incepta are committed to developing the vaccine for the public sector in Bangladesh where a high burden of cholera exists.
 As part of this transfer, IVI and icddr,b supported Incepta with a clinical trial that assessed vaccine safety and immunogenicity in 2,052 people in Dhaka.
 Work on the development of Incepta’s Cholvax vaccine is still ongoing.